Fool Night: Volumes

+Anime

+In June 2026, during Netflix's Anime Studio Focus panel at the 2026 Annecy International Animation Film Festival event, it was announced that the manga would receive an original net animation (ONA) adaptation.
+The series will be produced by Sunrise and Shaft and directed by Atsushi Yukawa, with series composition by Jin Tanaka, character designs by Robert Sato, and music composed by Tatsuya Kato.
+It is set to premiere worldwide on Netflix on November 26, 2026.

 Reception

 The series was nominated for the 2022 Next Manga Award in the print manga category.
-Alongside Kujima Utaeba Ie Hororo and Nippon Sangoku, Fool Night ranked twelfth in the 2023 edition of Takarajimasha's Kono Manga ga Sugoi! list of best manga for male readers.
+Alongside Kujima: Why Sing, When You Can Warble? and Nippon Sangoku, Fool Night ranked twelfth in the 2023 edition of Takarajimasha's Kono Manga ga Sugoi! list of best manga for male readers.
 It was picked as a nominee for "Best Comic" at the 50th Angoulême International Comics Festival held in 2023.